namnamir/threat-hunting/training/WebApp-Architecture.md

 The general HTTP authentication framework is the base for a number of authentication schemes such as Basic, Bearer, Digest, HOBA, Mutual, etc.

 #### Example: Basic Authentication
-The "Basic" HTTP authentication scheme is defined in RFC 7617, which transmits credentials as user ID/password pairs, encoded using base64.
+The `Basic` HTTP authentication scheme is defined in RFC 7617, which transmits credentials as user ID/password pairs, encoded using base64.

 As the user ID and password are passed over the network as clear text (it is base64 encoded, but base64 is a reversible encoding), the basic authentication scheme is not secure.
 HTTPS/TLS should be used with basic authentication.
 Without these additional security enhancements, basic authentication should not be used to protect sensitive or valuable information.